 Level Behavior ANY Ensure that the write has been written to at least 1 node, including HintedHandoff recipients.
 ONE Ensure that the write has been written to at least 1 replica's commit log and memory table before responding to the client.
-QUORUM Ensure that the write has been written to N $/$ 2 $+$ 1 replicas before responding to the client.
+TWO Ensure that the write has been written to at least 2 replica's before responding to the client.
+THREE Ensure that the write has been written to at least 3 replica's before responding to the client.
+QUORUM Ensure that the write has been written to N $/2+1$ replicas before responding to the client.
 LOCAL_QUORUM Ensure that the write has been written to <replicationfactor> / 2 + 1 nodes, within the local datacenter (requires NetworkTopologyStrategy)</replicationfactor> EACH_QUORUM Ensure that the write has been written to <replicationfactor> / 2 + 1 nodes in each datacenter (requires NetworkTopologyStrategy)</replicationfactor> ALL Ensure that the write is written to all N replicas before responding to the client.
 Any unresponsive replicas will fail the operation.